 As is the case with other biopharmaceutical companies, our success is heavily dependent on intellectual property, particularly patents.
 Obtaining and enforcing patents in the biopharmaceutical industry involve both technological and legal complexity.
 Therefore, obtaining and enforcing biopharmaceutical patents is costly, time consuming and inherently uncertain.
 In addition, the United States has recently enacted and is currently implementing wide-ranging patent reform legislation, including the Leahy-Smith America Invents Act signed into law on September 16, 2011.
 That Act includes a number of significant changes to U.S. patent law.
 These include provisions that affect the way patent applications are prosecuted and new venues and opportunities for competitors to challenge patent portfolios.
-Because of that Act, the U.S. patent system is now a "first to file" system, which may make it more difficult to obtain patent protection for inventions and increase the uncertainties and costs surrounding the prosecution of our or our collaboration partners' issued patents, all of which could materially adversely affect our business, results of operations and financial condition.
+Because of that Act, the U.S. patent system is now a "first to file" system, which may make it more difficult to obtain patent protection for inventions and increase the uncertainties and costs surrounding the prosecution of our or our collaboration partners' patent applications and the enforcement or defense of our or our collaboration partners' issued patents, all of which could materially adversely affect our business, results of operations and financial condition.